sebivenlo/esd-2024-envoy/Workshop materials/Demo/Assignments/Assignment_2-L7_Envoy_Proxy-Basic_Setup/READ.md

 # Assignment 2 - Instructions

+Please make sure that your are following the general instructions of this workshop! - https://github.com/sebivenlo/esd-2024-envoy/blob/main/Workshop%20materials/Demo/Assignments/READ.md

 ### Steps

 #### Step 1
 Create the different routes:

-Example, creating a value service
+Example, creating a value service:
 ```yaml
         # Route to a Value Service - MOCK
         - match: { prefix: "/VALUE" }